 RVs use both AC, alternating current, and DC, direct current, to power the components of your electrical system.
 The 12-volt DC system runs the electrical components of the engine and battery of your ride while the 120-volt AC system runs all the typical appliances and power outlets found on most RVs.

 Shore Power and RV Site Hookups

 Shore power is usually AC current to power the appliances in your RV.
-It may be advisable to keep a 30 to 50 or 50 to 30 adapter with your RV in case your site doesn’t have the power supply your rig needs.
+It may be advisable to keep 30 to 50 or 50 to 30 adapters with your RV in case your site doesn’t have the power supply your rig needs.
 It’s important to make sure you’re booking the right site that works with your RV’s electrical system.
 Otherwise, you may blow out your RV’s power system or worse – the RV park’s

 RV Inverters and Converters

-The inverter can be helpful in situations where AC hookups are not available, of if you can’t, or don’t use a generator such as in a dry camping.
+The inverter can be helpful in situations where AC hookups are not available, if you can’t, or don’t use a generator such as when dry camping.
 Inverters come in various sizes depending on how many appliances or systems you need to power.
 While inverters are useful, they can be pricey.

 RV converters don’t see as much use as inverters.
 A converter is used to convert AC into DC power for powering or charging small devices that are unable to handle the 120 volts of a standard alternating current outlet.